 There are various reasons why a laparoscopy procedure is done.
 Here are some of the reasons:

-Additionally, hysteroscopic guided biopsy and therapeutic procedures like polypectomy, septal resection, and adhesiolysis can be done in the same sitting by a laparoscopic surgeon.
+Additionally, a laparoscopic surgeon can also do hysteroscopic guided biopsies and therapeutic treatments such as polypectomy, septal resection, and adhesiolysis in the same session.

-To conclude, endoscopic surgery fulfils the important principles of gentle handling of tissue.
-The procedure is recommended as dissection of the skin is precise, leading to a very minimal skin incision.
-There are several reasons why laparoscopy procedures are performed, these are the main reasons.
-If you have any of these issues, do consult a fertility specialist such as Dr. Manish Banker, and understand all of your options.
+To conclude, endoscopic surgery fulfils the vital principle of gentle handling of tissue.
+The procedure is recommended as the dissection of the skin is precise, leading to a very minimal skin incision and tissue handling is very accurate leading to minimal damage to the normal tissues.
+There are several reasons why laparoscopy procedures are performed, including laparoscopy for infertility.
+However, these are the main reasons.
+If you have any of these issues, consult a fertility specialist such as Dr Manish Banker, and understand all of your options.

 Subscribe to our emailer to receive new content as soon as they are available